 How to Store Chocolate Chip Cookies

-- For crisp cookies, store them in a container with a loose-fitting cover.
-If you prefer soft cake-like cookies, store in a container with a tight-fitting cover.
+- If you prefer crisp cookies, store them in a container with a loose-fitting cover.
+If you prefer soft, cake-like cookies, store them in a container with a tight-fitting cover.

 - To prevent cookies from sticking to one another, store with a sheet of waxed paper or parchment paper between layers.

 - Give your cookies that freshly baked taste by popping them in a 300° oven for 3-5 minutes.